 When your body overheats, it immediately starts taking steps to cool down by sweating.
 The problem is that once your body is done sweating, the moisture remains and can quickly chill in colder weather.
 This chilled moisture can cause you to shiver, contracting your muscles as you attempt to warm back up, possibly overheating again.
 This vicious cycle can sap you of your energy, leaving you drained for the big day that you had planned.

 If you still aren’t sold on the idea, then the versatility of this piece should have you seriously thinking of making a quilt purchase.
-Adding a quilt to your sleep system quiver expands your options for camping year-round.
+Adding a backpacking quilt to your sleep system quiver expands your options for camping year-round.
 In the summer, you can use the quilt on its own for a lightweight piece of insulation.
 When the days get shorter and the nights get colder, combine your quilt with a sleeping bag for a warmer night outside.
-These layering options immediately expands the conditions that your gear closet can handle.
+These layering options immediately expand the conditions that your gear closet can handle.

 One thing to examine before backpacking with a quilt is the R-value of your mattress.
 R-value is a measure of thermal resistance, which means the higher R-value pads will keep you warmer.
-As a rule of thumb, we recommend an R-value of 1.5 or more for any reliable warmth and an R-value greater than 3.4 for camping in the winter.
+As a rule of thumb, we recommend an R-value of 1.5 or more for any reliable warmth and an R-value greater than 4.0 for camping in the winter.
 Pairing your quilt with the correct R-value will help keep you comfy at camp.